SixLabors/SharedInfrastructure/README.md

 - Configuration and guidelines for automated linting of C# projects.
 - Standardized internal C# utility classes to be reused across SixLabors projects (like `Guard`, `MathF`, and `HashCode`)
 - `SixLabors.snk` to support strong-name signing of SixLabors assemblies
-- Centralized msbuild configuration and utilities for SixLabors projects (*Coming soon*)
+- Centralized msbuild configuration and utilities for SixLabors projects

 It is designed to be installed as a [git submodule](https://blog.github.com/2016-02-01-working-with-submodules/) into Six Labors solutions.